Fan-ily Feud: Plot

 Homer and Bart go to a baseball game to watch a pitcher break the record for most batters knocked unconscious by a pitch.
 They wonder why the stands are filled with girls.
 The stadium video screen starts playing Ashlee Starling's song "Glitter."
 Bart makes an insulting comment about Starling and her fans to Homer.
 The girls perform a card stunt, which blocks Homer and Bart's view of the game, and they miss seeing the record.
 Homer is interviewed by Kent Brockman about Starling.
 He repeats Bart's insult to Brockman, but Bart praises Starling and her fans to Brockman.
 Bart warns Homer that he is now in danger.

 Later, Homer is driving, and "Glitter" is playing on the car radio on every station.
 Homer crashes after a large Starling doll is thrown onto the windshield, and glitter comes out of the airbag.
 At the power plant, Lenny and Carl are wearing Starling fan shirts to avoid being associated with Homer.
 Bart tells Homer to apologize, but he refuses.
 Lisa is revealed to be a Starling fan, and Bart wants to join in order to prank Homer.
 Confined to his home, Homer is kidnapped by Echo, a singer and Starling's rival.
 Echo says that her fans will protect Homer.
 When Starling's fan's attacks begin to fail, the town becomes a war zone between Starling's and Echo's fans.

 In an interview with Brockman, Marge says she enjoys Starling's music.
 Starling invites Marge to dinner, which makes Lisa jealous.
 At dinner, Marge tells Starling about her life with Homer.
 The next day, Starling releases a song about Homer and Marge's past relationship difficulties.
 At the same time, Homer learns that Lisa and Bart were attacking him, and Marge, Bart and Lisa start arguing with each other, only to be stopped by a furious and heartbroken Homer, who angrily calls them out for betraying him and leaves.
 Homer goes to Echo, and they release a song showing how Homer loves his family.
-Touched and finally realizing how much they hurt Homer and each other, Marge, Bart and Lisa apologized to Homer for betraying him and the family reconciled.
+Touched and finally realizing how much they hurt Homer and each other, Marge, Bart and Lisa apologize to Homer for betraying him and the family reconciled.

 Starling's fans later visit the Simpson home to tell Homer that they have decided to stop attacking him because of his terrible song.